DonaldB2003/SI-2024-CubeSat-SU/README.md

 ```

 ## Lab 14: Introduction to antenna modeling and simulation software 4NEC2.

+**4NEC2** is a popular antenna modeling and simulation tool based on the Numerical Electromagnetics Code (NEC).
+It allows users to design, analyze, and optimize antennas by simulating their performance in various configurations.

+### Key Features
+  **Easy to Use:** User-friendly interface suitable for beginners and experienced users alike.

+  **Versatile Modeling:** Supports various antenna types, including dipoles, Yagi-Uda, and more complex designs.

+  **Visual Representation:** Provides graphical visualization of antenna geometry and radiation patterns.

+  **Post-Processing:** Allows for in-depth analysis of results, including gain, radiation patterns, and impedance.

 ## Lab 15: Physical design of Dipole and V-dipole antennas